 The works on paper by artists such as Jozef Israëls, George Breitner, Bart van der Leck, Georges Seurat, Odilon Redon and Paul Signac show everyday life.
 People engaged in their daily activities, such as the labouring fishermen of Jan Toorop or the female dancers of Marius Bauer and Pablo Picasso, or at quieter moments, such as the contemplative women of Suze Robertson and Charley Toorop.
-Street life and nightlife are favourite themes in the watercolours and charcoal drawings of Isaac Israels, Leo Gestel and Alexander Bogomazov.
+Street life and nightlife are favourite themes in the watercolours and charcoal drawings of Isaac Israels, Leo Gestel and Oleksandr Bohomazov.

 From spontaneous expression to artwork

 From quick doodles in sketchbooks after fleeting encounters to endless studies of the same subject, from the first sketches for later paintings, sculptures or prints to detailed scenes on paper – all these facets of drawing can be found in Drawn from life.
 Most of the works on exhibition were collected by Helene Kröller-Müller, her adviser H.P.
 Bremmer and family friend Sam van Deventer.

 In her publication Beschouwingen (Reflections), Helene writes about the acquisition of a drawing by Picasso in 1915: